What is in this leaflet

 What it looks like

-LOMOTIL tablets are white, uncoated, biconvex tablets marked SEARLE on one side in blister packs of 8, 20 and 100 tablets
+LOMOTIL tablets are white to off-white, uncoated, biconvex tablets marked LT on one side in blister packs of 8, 20 and 100 tablets

-They contain 2.5mg diphenoxylate hydrochloride and 25 micrograms atropine sulfate.
+LOMOTIL contains 2.5mg diphenoxylate hydrochloride and 25 micrograms atropine sulfate as the active ingredients.

 Other ingredients in each tablet are: